crate/cloud-reference/docs/glossary.rst

 -----

 Croud is the name of the CrateDB Cloud Command-Line Interface (CLI).
-You can use Croud to interact with the :ref:`organization <gloss-org>`, :ref:`projects
-<gloss-project>` and :ref:`products <gloss-product>` you have access to.
-Croud
-is intended for customers who prefer a CLI to the use of a hosted web interface such as the CrateDB Cloud :ref:`Console <gloss-console>`.
+You can use Croud to interact with the :ref:`organization <gloss-org>` and :ref:`products <gloss-product>` you have access to.
+Croud is intended for customers who prefer a CLI to the use of a hosted web interface such as the CrateDB Cloud :ref:`Console <gloss-console>`.
 Note however that the Console is the default way to interact with CrateDB Cloud, and currently clusters can only be deployed within the Console.
 The documentation for Croud can be found under `Croud CLI`_.